 IRC Program Summary

 Beginning in 2004, the Departments of Applied Biology & Biomedical Engineering and Chemistry implemented the IRCBC (Interdisciplinary Research Collaborative in Biology and Chemistry), intended to support undergraduate student research in the biological and chemical sciences.
 The IRCBC was originally funded by an external grant from Merck and the AAAS awarded to Richard Anthony and Mark Brandt and by Rose-Hulman.
 A Faculty Success Grant, funded by the Lilly Endowment, awarded to Peter Coppinger and Mark Brandt in 2006 allowed continuation of the program through 2009.
-A grant from the Edwards Lifesciences Fund supported the program in 2010 through 2013 and is supporting the program in 2014 as well.
+A series of grants from the Edwards Lifesciences Fund supported the program in 2010 through 2014.
 In 2008, the program was renamed IRC (Interdisciplinary Research Collaborative) to reflect the wider range of disciplines involved in research projects supported by the program.

 Research by undergraduate students greatly benefits both students and faculty.
 The students acquire an appreciation for the role of original research in creating the information found in their textbooks, an enhanced understanding of the theoretical information presented in their classes, and experience that provides a competitive edge in obtaining internships, post-graduation industry employment, and acceptance for post-graduate studies.
 The faculty mentors benefit both from their interaction with the students, and from exploring and remaining current within their fields of expertise.
 In addition, research allows faculty at all levels to fulfill the faculty professional development requirement necessary for tenure and promotion.